bbauska/zombiePolitics/README.md

 erate democratic movements for social change.
-Central to such a project is the attempt to foster a new radical imagination as part of a wider political project to cre­ ate the conditions for a broad-based social movement that can move beyond the legacy of a fractured lefd progressive culture and politics in order to address the total­ ity ofthe society’s problems.
-This suggests fmding a common ground in which chal­ lenging diverse forms of oppression, exploitation, and exclusion can become part of a broader challenge to create a radical democracy.
-We need to develop an educat­ ed and informed public-one that embraces a culture of questioning and puts into question society’s commanding institutions.
-Such a citizenry is crucial to the devel­ opment of a critical formative culture organized around a project of autonomy and mode of politics in which, as Cornelius Castoriadis insists, broader concerns with power and justice are connected to the need “to create citizens who are critical thinkers capable of putting existing institutions into question so that democracy again becomes society’s movement.. .that is to say, a new type of regime in the full sense of the term.”56 We live in a time that demands a discourse of both critique and possibility, one that recognizes that without an informed citizenry, collective struggle, and viable social movements, democracy will slip out of our reach and we will arrive at a new stage of history marked by the birth of an authoritarianism that not only disdains all vestiges of democracy but is more than willing to relegate it to a distant memory.
+Central to such a project is the attempt to foster a new radical imagination as part of a wider political project to cre­ ate the conditions for a broad-based social movement that can move beyond the legacy of a fractured lefd progressive culture and politics in order to address the total­ity of the society’s problems.
+This suggests fmding a common ground in which chal­lenging diverse forms of oppression, exploitation, and exclusion can become part of a broader challenge to create a radical democracy.
+We need to develop an educat­ed and informed public-one that embraces a culture of questioning and puts into question society’s commanding institutions.
+Such a citizenry is crucial to the devel­opment of a critical formative culture organized around a project of autonomy and mode of politics in which, as Cornelius Castoriadis insists, broader concerns with power and justice are connected to the need "to create citizens who are critical thinkers capable of putting existing institutions into question so that democracy again becomes society’s movement.. .that is to say, a new type of regime in the full sense of the term."56 We live in a time that demands a discourse of both critique and possibility, one that recognizes that without an informed citizenry, collective struggle, and viable social movements, democracy will slip out of our reach and we will arrive at a new stage of history marked by the birth of an authoritarianism that not only disdains all vestiges of democracy but is more than willing to relegate it to a distant memory.</p>

-Conclusion
+<h3>Conclusion</h3>

-This book was published just as the 0bama administration finished its second year in office.
+<p>This book was published just as the Obama administration finished its second year
+in office.
 Initially, hopes were high among large segments of the American public.
 The long dark years of war, repression, secrecy, and corruption were rejected by pop­ ular vote, and a brighter day seemed on the horizon, or so it seemed.
 Obama spoke